Weboro/aws_weboro_widget/README.md

 ![what i do is](./WorkingDiagram.png)

 # weboro_widget
-weboro widget that acts as middleware between Application Api layer and Weboro admin site.
+weboro widget that acts as middleware between Application's Api layer and Weboro admin site.

 # How to run on Docker
 - Step 1: docker build -t selenium-cron-image .